 The programme will explore the role of digital technology in driving innovation, optimisation and improvement across the industry.
 Sessions will provide informative peer-led presentations on key themes impacting the sector, from data analytics, AI and machine learning, to cyber security, culture, strategy and leadership.

-The conference is free* to attend for Energy company personnel.
+The conference is free* to attend for Energy Company personnel in the end-user community

 DIGIT has rapidly grown into the largest independent business technology community in Scotland.
 Working alongside partners from industry, academia and government, we host an extensive conference series focused on core areas of emerging technology, Digital and IT.
-DIGIT also run Scotland's leading IT & Digital News Platform www.digit.fyi which recieves over 60,000 page views per month.
+DIGIT also run Scotland's leading IT & Digital News Platform www.digit.fyi which receives over 100,000 page views per month.

 Our events provide a unique platform for knowledge exchange and discussion, drawing senior stakeholders together to explore best practice, technological innovation and business outcomes.
 Our conferences attract a strong delegate following and have become renowned as a pivotal forum for high-level networking and engagement.